SURVANT-Cryp/Algorithm-as-Ritual/README.md

-Algorithm as Ritual is a radio show on Wave Farm/WGXC 90.7-FM (2nd Tuesday of the month from 2 p.m. to 3 p.m.).
+Algorithm as Ritual is a radio show on Wave Farm/WGXC 90.7-FM (2nd Tuesday of the month from 2 p.m. to 3 p.m.).<br>
+https://wavefarm.org/wgxc/schedule/q3nz1m
 Produced by: Patrick Quinn<br>
-https://wavefarm.org/wgxc/schedule/q3nz1m

 al·go·rithm
 <i>noun</i>